ssihvola/ssihvola.github.io/README.md

 # To do

-- Dec 2020 - Jan 2021 visual poems: curate & photograph the best, post into works as .jpg
+- Dec 2020 - Jan 2021 visual poems: select & photograph the best
-- Index.html text
-- Write the first blog entry
+- Kesäjuhlat cassette rip
 - Portfolio site as an independent document

 # Note to self